-Mr Robert George Hunt - Chairman
+Mr Robert George Hunt - AM, FAICD - Chairman

-Occupation Bendigo and Adelaide Bank Limited - Consultant

-Treasury Corporation of Victoria - Chairman

-Qualifications Fellow of the Australian Institute of Company Directors, 2003

-Doctor of the University (honoris causa), LaTrobe University, 1999 community banking organisation.

-Experience Mr Hunt retired as Managing Director of Bendigo and Adelaide Bank on 3 July

-2009 after 21 years as Chief Executive Officer.
-During his 36 years with the organisation, Mr Hunt guided the Bendigo through many challenges, but also through opportunities in the development of strategies as a regional and
+- Occupation Bendigo and Adelaide Bank Limited Consultant Treasury Corporation of Victoria - Chairman - QualificationsFellow of the Australian Institute of Company Directors, 2003Doctor of the University (honoris causa), LaTrobe University, 1999 - Experience Mr Hunt retired as Managing Director of Bendigo and Adelaide Bank on 3 July 2009 after 21 years as Chief Executive Officer.
+During his 36 years with the organisation, Mr Hunt guided Bendigo through many challenges, but also through opportunities in the development and implementation of strategies as a regional and community banking organisation.

 Mr Hunt is architect of the Community Bank® model, and has been instrumental in the development of a range of Community Enterprise and Engagement models, now utilised by communities across Australia to provide key infrastructure and essential services through local commercial structures.
-These Enterprises provide communities with a framework, the cashflow, capacity and flexibility to address new economy opportunities.
+These Enterprises provide communities with a framework, the cashflow, capacity and flexibility to address new economic opportunities.